 Once I painted two coats of my custom blue and it dried 100%, I was ready to stencil.
 For a clean design, it’s best to secure the stencil with a temporary spray adhesive or some painter’s tape.

-The key to painting a clean stencil design~
+Tips and the keys to painting a clean, crisp stencil design~

-• Load your brush or roller with paint and then OFFLOAD the excess paint.
+• Load your brush or roller with paint, and then OFFLOAD the excess paint.
+Seriously – it should be almost DRY.

 • Press the stencil firmly against your furniture while the other hand dabs the paint.

-• Two light coats are better than one heavy coat.
+• Two light coats are way better than one heavy coat.

 • Reposition your stencil perfectly when extending the design.